sydmasina/PingPong/README.md

 # PingPong
-A simple a that uses JavaScript DOM-manipulation to keep score of a PingPong Game.
+A simple app a that uses JavaScript DOM-manipulation to keep score of a PingPong Game.

 ## How It Works
 User can set max Score.
 First to reach max Score wins.